-As a further contribution of our paper, the approach studied for higher-order nonlinear systems is extended to the relevant class of interconnected nonlinear systems admitting a canonical control transformation, resulting in a distributed nonlinear control action which guarantees the synchronization of the network.
-Classes of problem studied in the literature, such as second-order and higher-order consensus can be seen as special cases of such general framework.
-The particular case of linear systems is also addressed as a corollary of such general framework, thus resulting in the sufficient condition of controllability of the linear systems, as already showed in a different way in [6].
-However, it is worth noticing that also for the case of linear systems, the approach presented in the paper naturally allows to explicitly consider integral control actions of any order for possible disturbances rejections.
+As a further contribution of our paper, the approach studied for higher order nonlinear systems is extended to the relevant class of interconnected nonlinear systems admitting a canonical control transformation, resulting in a distributed nonlinear control action that guarantees the synchronization of the network.
+Classes of the problem studied in the literature, such as second-order and higher order consensus, can be seen as special cases of such a general framework.
+The particular case of linear systems is also addressed as a corollary of such general framework, thus resulting in the sufficient condition of controllability of the linear systems, as already shown in a different way in [6].
+However, it is worth noticing that also for the case of linear systems, the approach presented in the paper naturally allows us to explicitly consider integral control actions of any order for possible disturbances rejections.

-The paper is organized in the following way.
-A mathematical background and the problem statement can be found in Section II and Section III, respectively.
-In Section IV the aforementioned iterative algorithms are presented.
-The synchronization of systems in companion form is proved in Section V both for $PD^{n-1}$ and $PI^hD^{n-1}$ local control laws, while an extension to controllable systems is addressed in Section VI.
-Numerical examples are illustrated in Section VII, while concluding remarks and future work are given in Section VIII.
+This paper is organized in the following way.
+A mathematical background and the problem statement can be found in Sections II and III, respectively.
+In Section IV, the aforementioned iterative algorithms are presented.
+The synchronization of systems in a companion form is proved in Section V for both PD^{n-1} and PI^hD^{n-1} local control laws, whereas an extension to controllable systems is addressed in Section VI.
+Numerical examples are illustrated in Section VII, whereas concluding remarks and future work are given in Section VIII.